Location: 34°59'24.42"N, 75°48'3.60"W (34.99012, -75.80100)

 Significance: Casualty of World War II's Battle of the Atlantic

-The site is in shallow water, approximately 70 feet deep.
+The site rests at approximately 85 feet deep.
 Presumably, the vessel was sunk after striking a series of mines, which appears to have broken the vessel amidships.
 There is about a 30 foot gap between the two sections, and they are slightly offset, suggesting that the damage succeeded in actually breaking the keel.
 Due to the sites location in shallow water, it was a navigational hazard and several destructive techniques were applied to the site.
 As a result, little relief persists at the site.
 The boilers and engineering space represent the shallowest points.
 All three boilers remain in situ; however, much of the engine housing is destroyed revealing the internal pistons.
 Other prominent features are visible throughout the wreck site, and the bow is still evident.
 Due to the close proximity to shore, visibility at the site is often unpredictable and can be quite good, or quite poor.

 On June 2, 1942, F.W.
 Abrams left Aruba, traveling unarmed and alone, carrying over 90,000 barrels of crude oil with a destination of New York City.
 On June 10, 1942, F.W.
-Abrams sought refuge in the minefield that had been created to offer Allied vessels safety from German U-boats patrolling off Cape Hatteras, N.C.
+Abrams sought refuge in the minefield that had been created to offer Allied vessels safety from German U-boats patrolling off Cape Hatteras, North Carolina.
 F.W.
 Abrams was escorted into the minefield by Coast Guard patrol craft, CGC-484, and sat at anchor until about 4:00 am the following morning.
 At that time, the patrol craft returned to secure F.W.
 Abrams's safe exit from the minefield.

 Review of the incident, including the location of the vessel as it strayed from its escort in foul weather, convinced Fifth Naval District officers that F.W.
 Abrams had, in fact, strayed into the minefield.
 Contrary to its intended purpose to protect against German U-boats, the minefield claimed a casualty.